 - Reading the flags

-Since these labs are available online via VPN therefore, they have a static IP.
-The IP of Jerry is 10.10.10.95
+Since these labs are available online via VPN therefore, they have a static IP Address.
+The IP Address of Jerry is 10.10.10.95

 Let’s start off with scanning the network to find our target